helHg/dt-nids-evasion-attacks/README.md

     - **`3-Testing.ipynb`**: Tests the trained model on unseen data.

 ## Acknowledgements
 Special thanks to Tamer Thamoqa for making their implementation publicly available.
-Their work served as the foundation for this project, allowing us to experiment with evasion and poisoning attacks effectively.
-Their detailed documentation and well-organized repository greatly facilitated our understanding and replication of their results!
+Their work served as the foundation for this project, and their detailed documentation and well-organized repository greatly facilitated our understanding and replication of their results!

 ---